Quantum Control Landscapes: A Closer Look: Pure-state landscape

 By computing the rank of the relevant Lie algebra, we can verify that $H_0,H_1$ specifies an (exact-time) controllable system at $\eps=0$, so that our uniform controllability result applies.
-Time-$T$ controllability can therefore be ensured by choosing a sufficiently small $\eps$, which both makes $H_0,H_1$ lie in the neighborhood of uniform controllability and $T=\frac{\pi}{\eps}$ be larger than the minimal time required for controllability. \end{example}
+Time-$T$ controllability can therefore be ensured by choosing a sufficiently small $\eps$, so that $H_0, H_1$ lie in the neighborhood of uniform controllability and $T=\frac{\pi}{\eps}$ is larger than the minimal time required for controllability. \end{example}

+This example can easily be generalized to show that traps exist for entire families of systems, which can have any dimension.
+Consider a system of any dimension with Hamiltonians given by

+where $H_0, b$ are those in the previous example, bold characters denote blocks, and entries with $\ast$ can be chosen arbitrarily (subject to the result being Hermitian).
+For the initial and target states

+the value, derivative and Hessian of this problem matches those of the previous example at $f\equiv 0$.
+Indeed, by construction, the action of $\widetilde{H_1}$ matches that of $H_1$ on the $e_1,e_4$ subspace, mapping it into the $e_2,e_3$ subspace, while evolution of both these invariant subspaces is the same under either $\widetilde{H_0}$ or $H_1$.
+So this problem has a sub-optimal local maximum for any $\eps > 0$, as in the example.